-The HHSRS was introduced under the Housing Act 2004, and became effective from 1 April 2006 and replaced the housing fitness standard.
+The HHSRS was introduced under the Housing Act 2004 and became effective from 1 April 2006, replacing the housing fitness standard.
 The Government introduced the system as the way of deciding whether the housing conditions of residential premises are satisfactory.
-It looks at whether premises have any defects that may give rise to hazard, which in turn could cause harm to the occupiers, or any visitors.
-A residential property should be capable of satisfying the basic fundamental needs for the everyday life of a household, such as providing shelter, space and facilities for the occupants.
+It looks at whether premises have any defects that may give rise to hazards, which in turn could cause harm to the occupiers, or any visitors.
+A residential property should be capable of satisfying the fundamental needs for the everyday life of a household, such as providing shelter, space and facilities for the occupants.

 All homes in the UK that are privately rented, council & housing association homes must meet the fundamental needs for everyday life covered under the HHSRS.
 This includes the right that a property must not cause harm to its occupants.
 A thorough risk assessment of the property can indicate this risk based on 2 Categories.
 Category 1 hazards are more serious and the council must take action.
 They can also act on category 2 hazards if they choose to but they are less serious than the latter.

 A property must provide shelter, and this is a fundamental right.
 This includes a wide spectrum of things including shelter from damp, cold, excessive heat and pollution.
 Further to this, a property must also provide security from intruders.

 There are specific guidelines from councils and governments as to what is a suitable space that can be lived in.
 An area that is often overlooked is headspace; for example, slanted ceilings common in lofts space are often not considered liveable and can result in properties failing to comply.

 An adequate living space must include a basic level of facilities to make a space liveable.
 The obvious amenities include thing such as running water; however, adequate facilities for cooking can sometime be overlooked.